mohitgupta125/Google-Auth-Module/README.md

 ## Features
 - Redirect users to Google OAuth 2.0 for authentication.
 - Handle the OAuth 2.0 callback and exchange authorization codes for access tokens.
-- Retrieve authenticated user profile information.
+- Retrieve authenticated user profile information...

 ## Prerequisites